jeffbauerle/NLP_Twitter/README.md

 ## Description of raw data
 The data was obtained through a Twitter API and saved as 24 separate JSON files.
 Many attributes are included in the Twitter API call but I focused on the following:
-1. id_str - to give me a unique identifier for the Tweet
+1. id_str - to provide a unique identifier for the Tweet
 2. text - to provide the content of the Tweet
 3. lang - to filter to just Tweets in English, as about 75% of the data is in language other than English